Ankr-network/ankr-docs/docs/build-blockchain/concepts/pay-as-you-go-general.md

 | eth\_newBlockFilter                      | 200          |
 | eth\_getBalance                          | 200          |
 | eth\_getStorageAt                        | 200          |

 ## Future development

-More useful features are coming soon!
-See granular usage when developing your dApps,  statistics, Advanced APIs, notifications, creating access lists, and much more.
+More features are coming soon!

+Hint: Support for granular usage for developing dApps, statistics, Advanced APIs, notifications, access lists, and much more.